 Section 3.01.
-ZONING ADMINISTRATOR.
+ZONING ADMINISTRATOR

 The provisions of this Ordinance shall be administered and enforced by a Zoning Administrator appointed by the Township Board.
 The Zoning Administrator shall serve under such terms and at such rate of compensation as the Township Board may determine.
+The Township Board shall have the power to remove the Zoning Administrator from office.